Gate-induced decoupling of surface and bulk state properties in selectively-deposited Bi$_2$Te$_3$ nanoribbons: Conclusions

 \section{Conclusions}

 We have electrically characterized selectively-deposited Bi$_2$Te$_3$ micro- and nanoribbon field-effect devices at cryogenic temperatures and used an electrostatic model to investigate the geometry dependence of the topological surface state dispersion.
-Our model considers that in Hall measurements on the microribbon Hall bar device, the Bi$_2$Te$_3$ layer has been identified to be strongly bulk conductive, which affects the gate tunability of topological surface charges on the perimeter of the device.
+Our model considers that in Hall measurements on the microribbon Hall bar device, the Bi$_2$Te$_3$ layer has been identified to be strongly bulk conductive.
 Additionally, the device geometry results in an inhomogeneous gate potential profile, with the bottom surface being effectively screened from the electric field of the top gate potential.
 For that reason the change in charge carrier density of the microribbon Hall bar device is captured by a parallel plate capacitor model.
-Surface charges and bulk charges close to the top surface are being depleted simultaneously, which is verified by comparing the effective capacitance determined from the gate voltage dependent change of the charge-carrier density to the calculated capacitance on the devices top surface.
+Surface charges and bulk charges close to the top surface are being depleted simultaneously, which is verified by comparing the effective capacitance determined from the gate voltage dependent change of the charge-carrier density to the calculated capacitance on the top surface.
 This model is limited by the observation that the charge carrier density decreases linearly first but then saturates.
 The saturation most likely occurs as charges from the top surface are being depleted while the bulk of the device remains highly conductive.
 The majority of charge-carriers in Hall measurements stay $n$-type throughout the whole range of gate voltages applied.\\